VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/dynamics.md

 ### Digital Pitch Effects

 I don't want to go into how real-time digital pitch shifting works.
-If you really must know, looking up [Phase-Locked Loops (Wikipedia)](https://en.wikipedia.org/wiki/Phase-locked_loop) and the [Fast Fourier Transfrom (Wikipedia)](https://en.wikipedia.org/wiki/Fast_Fourier_transform) will give you the start of an idea, but both require a fair amount of math-y science-y engineering-y background to gronk, and it mostly doesn't matter.
+If you really must know, looking up [Phase-Locked Loops](https://en.wikipedia.org/wiki/Phase-locked_loop) and the [Fast Fourier Transfrom](https://en.wikipedia.org/wiki/Fast_Fourier_transform) will give you the start of an idea, but both require a fair amount of math-y science-y engineering-y background to gronk, and it mostly doesn't matter.
 What does matter is unlike the analog-effects (which can also be done digitally anyway) these can:

 * Pitch shift to non-octave intervals (Perfect 5<sup>{{< vale >}}th{{< /vale >}}</sup>s are particularly fun )
 * Handle playing more than one note much, much better than the above